lynnfaraday/aresmush.com/_root/tutorials/manage/shutdown.md

 If that doesn't work, you can:

 1. Log into the Web Portal with an admin character.
-2. Go to Admin -> Admin Tasks.
+2. Go to Admin -> Manage.
-3. Click "Hard Shutdown".
+3. Click "Shutdown".

 Once the game is shut down, see [Starting the Game](/tutorials/manage/start) to restart it.